-2017 Birds of the UBC Okanagan Campus Calendar
+2019 Birds and Insects of the UBC Okanagan Campus Calendars

 A colourful collection of photos showing the diversity of UBC Okanagan’s campus wildlife is back by popular demand—and now on sale.

-The limited-edition Birds of the UBC Okanagan Campus 2017 wall calendar was created by a trio of camera-wielding biology professors in the Irving K. Barber School of Arts and Sciences.
-Sales proceeds go toward undergraduate education.
+The limited edition Birds of the UBC Okanagan Campus 2019 and Insects of the UBC Okanagan Campus 2019 wall calendars were created by a trio of camera-wielding biology professors in the Irving K. Barber School of Arts and Sciences.
+Proceeds go toward undergraduate education.

-The calendar is a labour of love, says contributor Associate Professor Bob Lalonde.
+The calendars are a labour of love, says contributor Associate Professor Bob Lalonde.

-"We're thrilled to be able to combine birding and photography into a fundraising activity that benefits our students," says Lalonde, adding that it has been so popular, the wildlife calendar may very well become an annual tradition.
+"We are always thrilled to be able to combine natural history and photography into a fundraising activity that benefits our students," says Lalonde, adding that the Bird Calendar (which is now in its sixth year) has been so popular, the we have now added an Insect Calendar.

-Sales of last year's calendar raised $1,200.
-Sales proceeds go towards undergraduate education, offsetting costs for such things as lab supplies and printing for students involved in research projects.
+The purchase price of either calendar goes towards undergraduate education, offsetting costs for such things as lab supplies and printing for students involved in research projects.

-Birds of the UBC Okanagan Campus 2017 is available for purchase at the UBC Okanagan Bookstore (Administration Building) or from Associate Professor Bob Lalonde (SCI 381) or Barb Lucente (SCI 155).
+Birds of the UBC Okanagan Campus 2019 and Insects of the UBC Okanagan Campus 2019 are available for purchase at the UBC Okanagan Bookstore or from Associate Professor Bob Lalonde, Professor Ian Walker, Associate Professor Blythe Nilson, or Senior Department Assistant Barb Lucente.

 Equipped for Avifauna